 Ignition, the exhibition, is now open at Hastings Contemporary.
-The exhibition showcases art works made during the 2021 residency in the gallery and works from the archive by neurodiverse artists and makers from Project Art Works.
+The exhibition showcases art works made during the 2021 residency in the gallery and works from the archive by neurodivergent artists and makers from Project Art Works.

-Project Art Works temporarily took over part of Hastings Contemporary for a collaborative residency to recover and reconnect as the winter ended and spring began.
+Project Art Works temporarily took over part of Hastings Contemporary for a collaborative residency in March 2021 as the country started to move out of lockdown.
 This collaboration marked the emergence from isolation to a more hopeful and safe environment within the gallery space.

-The opening of the exhibition coincides with The Turner Prize Exhibition show at The Herbert Gallery in Coventry as part of The UK City of Culture 2021.
-The eventual winner, of which Project Art Works is a nominee, will be announced on 1stDecember 2021.
+The opening of the exhibition coincided with The Turner Prize Exhibition show at The Herbert Gallery in Coventry of which Project Art Works was a nominee.

 Says Director of Hastings Contemporary Liz Gilmore